Girls' Frontline: Collaboration events

 The game has had several collaboration events with other game companies.
 On 4 September 2018, the PlayStation 4 rhythm game DJMax Respect introduced three songs from Girls' Frontline as DLC, while time-limited DJMax Respect mission events were added to the global release of Girls' Frontline in May 2020.

 A collaboration event for Honkai Gakuen took place in November 2017 for the Chinese release of Girls' Frontline, and featured characters from that game as guest T-Dolls.
 On November 20, 2018, Girls' Frontline featured a crossover event with Arc System Works where Noel Vermillion and Elphelt Valentine from BlazBlue and Guilty Gear respectively would appear in the game as recruitable allies.
 In 2019, the game featured a collaboration event with VA-11 Hall-A, which included the addition of mission events and VA-11 HALL-A characters as obtainable T-Dolls.
 In 2020, a collaboration event with the Gunslinger Girl franchise took place where 5 of the cyborgs were obtainable T-Dolls with added mission events and puzzles themed after the franchise.

 In January 2020, Girls' Frontline collaborated with Ubisoft's Tom Clancy's The Division where the T-Dolls of Griffin PMC join an online tournament of the Division game.
 The event also introduced two new characters to recruit; Agent 416 and Agent Vector, who are alternative universe versions of the characters HK416 and Vector that joined the Division.

-During a livestream, Girls Frontline announced a collaboration event with the anime Dropkick on My Devil! where the main character Jashin-chan and four of her friends are available to recruit in the game which began on November 16, 2021.
+In February 2023, a Zombie Land Saga collaboration featured seven characters from the anime as recruitable units.
+A collaboration event with the anime Dropkick on My Devil! began on November 16, 2021, featuring the main character Jashin-chan and four other characters as recuitable characters.
+In May 2024, a collaboration with Ghost in the Shell: SAC_2045 featured Motoko Kusanagi and two other characters as recruitable units.
+In November 2024, a collaboration event for Arena Breakout was held on the Chinese server.
+In July 2025, the season 7 event of Call of Duty: Mobile implemented crossover content featuring Girls' Frontline cosmetics.